TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </div>

-**Description of Physical Sciences/Survival:**
+##### Description of Physical Sciences/Survival

 Physical Sciences/Survival encompasses the scientific knowledge and practical skills needed for understanding the natural world and surviving in various environments.
 This skill set ranges from academic disciplines like chemistry and geology to practical survival techniques like tracking and fishing.

-**Examples of Use:**
 Physical Sciences/Survival skill can be crucial in various conflict resolutions.
 For instance, characters might use Meteorology to predict an incoming storm to gain a tactical advantage, or Urban Survival to navigate through a dangerous cityscape evading capture.
 This skill set can offer creative ways to solve problems and overcome challenges in both natural and urban environments.
 Your Physical Sciences check measures your ability to recall lore about terrain, the weather, and natural cycles as well as perform mathematical operations.
 You might be asked to make a Survival check to navigate and find a path within a given environment, follow tracks, hunt wild game, guide your group through frozen wastelands, identify signs that Beakclaw live nearby, predict the weather, or avoid quicksand and other natural hazards.
 This skill is also used in urban environments to survive on the streets and to live within that environment.

+##### Examples of Physical Sciences/Survival from Fiction

+In the fantasy series "The Stormlight Archive" by Brandon Sanderson, Kaladin Stormblessed demonstrates a strong aptitude for physical sciences and survival.
+Trained as a soldier and later enslaved, Kaladin finds himself in the harshest of environments, from the deadly Shattered Plains to the midst of highstorms, magical tempests unique to his world.
+His understanding of meteorology, honed by the lore of his people and his own observations, allows him to predict the timing and severity of these highstorms, giving him and his men a tactical advantage in various situations.

+In the first book, "The Way of Kings," Kaladin uses his survival skills to keep his crew of bridgemen alive, teaching them how to find edible plants and clean water in a harsh, war-torn landscape.
+He also employs his knowledge of geology and terrain to choose the best paths for travel or to find natural shelters.
+His ability to track and hunt game is crucial for the sustenance of his crew, especially when regular supplies are scarce.

+Kaladin's mastery of Physical Sciences/Survival not only makes him a formidable soldier but also a natural leader capable of guiding others through the most challenging of circumstances.
+His skill set offers a wide range of creative solutions to problems, making him a versatile and invaluable member of any team.

-**Specializations for Physical Sciences/Survival:**
+##### Specializations for Physical Sciences/Survival

 1. **Astronomy**: Study of celestial objects, including navigation by stars.
 2. **Chemistry**: Understanding of elements, compounds, and chemical reactions.